skippyr/becho/PLANNING.md

   barbar bar barbar
 ```

-Note that the string used was used at the start of each line.
-The same example
+Note that the string defined was used at the start of each line.
+The same
-can be done with the `-r` property, but to make it visible, it will be used a
+example can be done with the `-r` property, but to make it visible, it will be
-symbol this time.
+used a symbol this time.
 When running the command:

 ```bash
 cat foo.txt | becho -r " <<"